Structure of the egg

 Only the outer layer of the shell is coloured.
 The colour of the shell can be white or brown – depending on the breed.
-A white hen lays white eggs and brown hens lay brown eggs.
-There are also white hens that lay brown eggs but this breed is currently not being used for production in Denmark.
+A white hen lays white eggs and a brown hen lay brown eggs.
+There are also white hens that lay brown eggs but this breed is currently not being used for production in DAVA Foods.

 The egg white

 The egg white represents approx. 60 % of the weight of the egg and consists of 88 % water and 12 % dry matter, primarily protein.
 The white is divided into three parts: an inner and an outer liquid layer, and in between those a liquid layer with a thicker consistency.
 The white prevents external bacteria from penetrating the yolk.

 The pale yellow-green colour of the white is due to the presence of riboflavin (vitamin B2).
 In completely fresh eggs there are lots of small air bubbles, which can give the egg white a dull milky appearance.
 This is because of carbon dioxide that has not yet leaked out through the shell.
 The older the egg, the more transparent the egg white.